karthik/coyote/README.md

 * `h` short for `head`
 * `n` short for `names`
 * `s` short for `summary`
+* `clear` - to clear your console (works on terminal only, not R gui)

 ## Default `ggplot` themes

 I prefer a minimalist theme for my ggplots.
 The `onLoad()` function inside the package automatically loads `ggplot2`, and set this theme.

-So a default plot that looks like:
+So a default plot that would normally look like this:

 ![old plot](old_ggplot.png)

-will look like:
+will now look like this:

 ![new plot](new_ggplot.png)

 ## Miscellanea

-Package also loads (inside `onLoad()`) libraries that I use all the time like `knitr`, `devtools`, `ggplot2`.
+Package also loads (inside `onLoad()`) libraries that I use all the time like `knitr`, `devtools`, `plyr`, `reshape2`, `ggplot2`.

 __Additional notes__
 All these functions are meant to help with development.
-None of these are ever used in production.
+I never use any of these in production (i.e. `coyote` will never show up on the Imports or Depends list for any of my packages).
 I also run everything with `R --vanilla` before shipping code to someone else.

+If you have suggestions for more functionality, please free to post suggestions via issues or by sending a pull request.

+License: CC0